 Narak Chaturdashi – is the second day of Diwali festival.
 This day has different naming conventions as Kali Choudas or Kali Chaturdashi or Roop Chaturdashi.

 Chaturdashi – means 14th day of Kartik month

-On this day the demon or asura – Narakasura was killed by Krishna with the help of Kali – Goddess of dark.
-To celebrate the abolition of demon, Goddess Kali is worshiped around India and devotees lighten their home with Diya’s – that is usually made from clay, with a cotton wick dipped in ghee or vegetable oils.
+On this day the demon or asura – Narakasura was killed by Krishna with the help of Kali – Goddess of the dark.
+To celebrate the abolition of the demon, Goddess Kali is worshipped around India and devotees lighten their home with Diya’s – that is usually made from clay, with a cotton wick dipped in ghee or vegetable oils.

 Also published on Medium.